LicensePro

 How to Apply: Step-by-Step

-Check Omaha Zoning Requirements
+Check Omaha zoning requirements

-Before applying, verify that your business location in Omaha's Douglas County is properly zoned for your intended use.
-Contact the Omaha planning department.
+Before applying, verify your business location in Omaha's Douglas County is properly zoned for your intended use.
+Contact the Omaha planning department for a zoning verification letter.

 Collect all necessary paperwork including pawn shop license application, background check on owner and managers, inventory control procedures documentation.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Start Your Omaha Business the Right Way